saran-vk/AI-Fluency-Training-7376242AD294/Day_1/analysis.md

 through incomplete reasoning, which is a dangerous pattern in an unsupervised real product, since it will not always get lucky.

-One environment note: this run used `qwen2.5:3b`, which the lab manual flags as carrying a research licence rather than Apache 2.0 — the intended models for this course are `qwen2.5:1.5b` or `qwen2.5:7b`.
-The behavior above is specific to this model and provider; results can differ with a different local model.

 ## 3. Comparison table